iamprincetj/justrecit/README.md

-Music Recommender Website
+JustReciT Website

-Welcome to the Music Recommender Website, your go-to platform for discovering new music based on your favorite genres.
+Welcome to JusReciT Website, your go-to platform for discovering new music based on your favorite genres.
 If you're a music lover looking for fresh tunes and artists to explore, you've come to the right place!

-Music Recommender Website

-Table of Contents
+# TABLE OF CONTENT #
 About
 Features
 Getting Started
 How to Use
 Contributing
 License

-About
+# ABOUT #
 The Music Recommender Website is a web-based platform designed to help music enthusiasts discover new songs and artists effortlessly.
-Our mission is to provide you with tailored music recommendations based on your preferred genres and musical interests.
+Our mission is to provide you with tailored music recommendations based on your search query.

-Features
+#  FEATURES #
 Personalized Recommendations
-Discover new music based on your favorite genres.
+Discover new music based on your favorite song.
 Receive personalized song and artist suggestions.
 User-Friendly Interface
 A clean and intuitive user interface for a seamless experience.